+You want to know how to paint Ikea furniture without sanding?
 I preferred to use a small foam roller for the large areas and a 1 inch foam brush for the inside of the doors near the glass.
 This brush is angled so it really got in there well without much paint pooling, if you dab it like I show in this short video:

 Step 6: Use fine sandpaper to give it a light sanding between coats (I did three coats of black paint).
 Do not sand on your final coat of paint!
 Make sure to paint the edges too, as they will be visible once assembled.

 Step 7: The easiest wallpaper cutting tool is a simple blade. it is easy to manipulate and super cheap to buy.
 For cutting the wallpaper: